Endodontic Retreatment Bloomfield

 Dental patient looking at his smile in a mirror after endodontic retreatment in Bloomfield

-At Endodontic Group of Bloomfield, our team of experts goes to great lengths to ensure a root canal is a one-time procedure.
+At North Jersey Endodontic Group of Bloomfield, our team of experts goes to great lengths to ensure a root canal is a one-time procedure.
 This is usually achievable because of its high success rate and modernized technologies we use in-house.
 However, no method of dental treatment is 100% without risk.
 If developing pain or additional symptoms arise that cause you to believe there may be reinfection, call our office right away; we’ll examine the tooth and decide if endodontic retreatment in Bloomfield is what you need.

 • Endodontic Specialists with Years of Proven Experience